Pan-African Studies (CERT)

 As scholars, the faculty of the Department contributes to the creation of new knowledge and the development of new methodologies emerging from Pan-African experiences and formulations of meaning.
 The Department is committed to sharing this knowledge through teaching and research, and applying it through service in the local, state, regional, national and international communities.
 PAS aspires, as its ultimate goal, to become a Department of national and international distinction.

 Admission to the graduate certificate in Pan-African Studies is open, potentially, to any student who has completed at a minimum baccalaureate degree.
-Post-baccalaureate students wishing to pursue the certificate outside the framework of a graduate degree program must apply for admission through and meet the general requirements for admission to the School of Interdisciplinary and Graduate Studies.
+Post-baccalaureate students wishing to pursue the certificate outside the framework of a graduate degree program must apply for admission through and meet the general requirements for admission to the Graduate School.
 These requirements include the submission of:

 - An official transcript reflecting previous degrees earned